 A 14-year-old boy opened fire inside W.R.
 Myers High School in Taber.
 One student, Jason Lang was killed and another was wounded.
 Shortly after the shooting, stories began to emerge of the relentless bullying the accused had previously endured.

-This collaborative, international project has now grown to become the number one Web site in the world about bullying thanks to the contributions from courageous youth and caring adults around the world.
+This collaborative, international project has now grown to become one of the most visited and referenced Websites about bullying in the world, thanks to the contributions from courageous youth and caring adults around the world.

 Bullying.org is a collaborative project that has three goals;

 - to help people understand that they are NOT ALONE in being bullied,